Demetri-DLL/UltimateWindowsUtility/README.txt

 The Location of the .EXE file (ran as a standalone App) UltimateWindowsUtility->imgui-master->examples->example_win32_directx11->Release->example_win32_directx11.exe if built in debug look in debug folder instead of release.

+Most of file structure is ImGui, to view the main source files created in development find:
+UltimateWindowsUtility->imgui-master->examples->example_win32_directx11

 ---------------Testing and Using The app------------- When running the app you will be in the first Tab that removes temporary files.
 App Temp Files, Windows Temp Files, and Google Chrome Files.